The Heavy cost of Compliance and the Need for Better Financial Education - August 20, 2019

 Interest Rates - It's not just about the Deeming Rate! - June 28, 2019

 Many retirees hold upon term deposits because they provide relative liquidity and security - and they have been hard-hit over the recent years by the low interest rate environment.
 Their position worsened just recently when the RBA decided to move interest rates even lower, ratcheting down returns across a range of interests related investments.

 Logic suggests that there should be an urgent review of these deeming rates, and some reduction.
-This would assist individuals, particularly at the margins, to at least access a pension, or increase their level of payment.
+This would assist individuals, particularly at the margins, to either gain access to a pension, or increase their level of payment.

 Yet more changes to superannuation? - May 27, 2019

 One of our favourite government institutions, the Productivity Commission, in a December 2018 report included a number of recommendations to improve returns within the superannuation system.
 These included establishing a public inquiry into superannuation as part of the retirement income system, in advance of any increase in the superannuation guarantee (SG) rate, which is scheduled to increase by 0.5% per annum from July 2021 to a rate of 12.5%.

 "The Australian Government should commission an independent public inquiry into the role of compulsory superannuation in the broader retirement incomes system, including the net impact of compulsory super on private and public savings, distributional impacts across the population and over time, interactions between superannuation and other sources of retirement income, the impact of superannuation on public finances, and the economic and distributional impacts of the non-indexed $450 a month contributions threshold.
 This inquiry should be completed in advance of any increase in the superannuation guarantee rate."

 During a recent interview with the Australian financial review, the Treasurer indicated that he was, “positively disposed to a review of the retirement income system as recommended by the Productivity Commission (PC)”.